EulerFaria/Machine-Learning-Final-Project/README.md

 # Machine-Learning-and-Pattern-Recognition
-Weekly practices and final work of  Machine Learning and Pattern recognition class of my master's degree at unicamp
+Final work of  Machine Learning and Pattern recognition class of my master's degree at unicamp